shilpa-bo/CS111/lab3/README.md

 ```

 ## Running
 The executable takes two command link arguments: -t changes the number of threads to use (default 4), and -s changes the number of hash table entries to add per thread (default 25,000).
+Note that you only want to use as many threads as the number of cores on your laptop.
 For example, you can run:
 ```shell
 /hash-table-tester -t 8 -s 50000